 “International students come here wanting to be part of classes with domestic students.
 They expect a good quality education and a good quality cultural experience.
 At Heidelberg, they will receive both,” said Allen Underwood, director of the MBA program.

-Heidelberg’s MBA degree program was authorized by the Ohio Board of Regents in 1996.
+Heidelberg’s MBA degree program was authorized by the Ohio Department of Higher Education in 1996.
 The curriculum focuses on general management with emphasis on the development of skills including communication, strategic planning, decision-making under conditions of uncertainty and analysis of quantitative and qualitative data.

 Research has borne out that students who complete an MBA are more likely to be high performers, well prepared for the challenges of their positions, promoted sooner and paid more on average than their peers.
 “Earning an MBA from Heidelberg will increase employment opportunities and offer career advancement for our students,” Underwood said.
 “Our experience is that most employers recognize the benefits of employees obtaining an MBA.
 They know an MBA can make a major difference in long-term performance.”